Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 Data consolidation

-Dashboards collect information from multiple systems such as CRM, ecommerce platforms, and marketing tools, consolidating it into a single view.
-This eliminates the need to switch between spreadsheets or separate tools to see the complete picture.
+Dashboards collect information from multiple systems such as customer relationship management (CRM) platforms, ecommerce platforms, and marketing tools, consolidating it into a single view.
+No more switching between spreadsheets or separate tools to see the complete picture.

 In practice, consolidation also depends on the data pipeline feeding the dashboard.
 Platforms like Domo connect to over 1,000 data sources and automate ingestion, which helps data engineers keep the data clean, consistent, and dashboard-ready without babysitting manual extracts.